Table of Contents

 This cross-breed is clever, but often stubborn.
 It has a short attention span and gets bored easily.
 This makes them challenging to train, and if you’re a first-timer or don’t have a lot of patience, you should probably find a more obedient dog.
 Both parent breeds were originally hunting dogs.
 Hunting requires a lot of focus on the prey only while ignoring everything else, so the Dorkie tends to be a bit of a one-track mind as well.
 If they set their mind on something, you’ll have difficulties persuading them not to do it.

-To train this pup successfully, have short and frequent training sessions, and focus on positive reinforcement.
+To train this pup successfully, have short and frequent training sessions, and focus on positive reinforcement, such as treats and gifts.
+If you have a little munchkin in your home, follow our guidelines on the best ways to train your puppy and make sure to avoid the most common mistakes in dog training.
 Dorkies are sensitive to tone and attitude, so stop the session as soon as you feel your patience starts to slip.
 Punishments will get you nowhere—they’re far more likely to provoke the dreaded Dachshund stubbornness than to lead to anything remotely productive.
+To gain more insight into their stubborn nature, you can go through our articles on Dachshund training and Dachshund potty training.

 What Health Issues Are Common in a Yorkie Dachshund Mix?